yst138451/vue-file-uploader/README.md

 ### `default(props: object)`
 Mimicking the [`v-slot`](https://vuejs.org/v2/api/#v-slot) built-in directive, this renderless component simply provides yours with the underlying file-upload functionalities, and whatnots.

-It's worth nothing (again) that as a wrapping, template-like component, it will NOT get rendered at runtime — meaning, your target components themselves would be the real focus here.
-For more context, take a look at the [examples](#examples).
+It's worth nothing (again) that as a wrapping, template-like component, it is essentially non-existent — meaning, your target components themselves would be the real focus here.
+Go to [examples](#examples).

 #### `props.select`
 - type: `Function`